Pvt. James Henery Hurndon Jr.

-The camp discipline was poor.
-The American commanding officer changed frequently.
-The junior officers refused to take order from the senior officers.
-Soon, the enlisted men spoke anyway they wanted to, to the officers.
+The camp discipline was poor, and the American commanding officer changed frequently.
+The junior officers refused to take order from the senior officers, and the enlisted men began speaking anyway they wanted to, to the officers.
 The situation improved because the majority of POWs realized that discipline was needed to survive.

 The Japanese ended the detail at the farm and sent the POWs to Lasang on March 2, 1944.
 The POWs thought that it would not be as bad as the farm; they were wrong.
 The barracks of the POWs were only 400 yards from the runway.
 The POWs believed that this was done so that American planes would kill their own countrymen.

 The POWs either built runways or were sent to a quarry to mine coral for the runways.
 The POWs dug out the coral, broke it up, and loaded it until trucks that were driven to the airfield.
-For their work, they enlisted men received five cents for twelve hours of work.
-The POWs simply slowed down to slow down the work.
+For their work, the enlisted men received five cents for twelve hours of work.
+The POWs simply slowed down to slow down the amount of work they did.
 The Japanese resorted to torture to get the POWs to work harder.

-One night the POWs heard the sound of a plane.
-From the sound of the engine, they knew it was American.
+One night the POWs heard the sound of a plane, and from the sound of the engine, they knew it was American.
 It was the first American plane they had heard in over two years.
 As the plane dove on the airfield, it dropped four bombs at the far end of the runway; the POWs celebrated silently.
 On June 6, 1944, some of the POWs were sent to Manila, while the remainder of the men stayed on the island until August 19, 1944.

 Over the next two weeks the atmosphere at the airfield changed.
-The Japanese posted guards with bayonets on their rifles by the POW barracks as air raids became daily.
+The Japanese posted guards, with bayonets on their rifles, by the POW barracks as air raids became daily.
 The Japanese camouflaged the airfield and hid their planes in revetments.
 The POWs heard rumors that the Americans had landed on the Island of Palau to the east of the Philippines.